This article appears in the new issue of DEN OF GEEK magazine. Get your copy here.

 But The Real Ghostbusters was different, running for 140 episodes across seven seasons.

+Cosmetic changes aside, however, this DIC Entertainment and Columbia Pictures television production retained much of what made the original movie so special, with episodes blending slapstick comedy with effective supernatural scares and strikingly surreal imagery.
 A lot of that had to do with executive producers Joe Medjuck and Michael C. Gross.
 Both had served as executive producers on the original film (Gross is even credited with creating the iconic Ghostbusters logo), and both appeared eager to carry the ethos of the movie through to the cartoon.

 “The most brilliant thing they did was to not change a thing from the movie,” The Real Ghostbusters writer Dennys McCoy tells Den of Geek.
 “When you mess with that formula, you inevitably fail.
-Ghostbusters has a very tight structure of four friends or five if you count Janine.
+Ghostbusters has a very tight structure of four friends, or five if you count Janine.
 You have to base everything out of their relationship, no matter what you do.
-To me, that’s what happened when they did Extreme Ghostbusters [the short-lived late 90s reboot of the series.]
-The Real Ghostbusters stuck to the tenets of the movie, and continued to tell that story”
+To me, that’s what happened when they did Extreme Ghostbusters [the short-lived late ’90s reboot of the series.]
+The Real Ghostbusters stuck to the tenets of the movie, and continued to tell that story.”

 “When you wrote for someone like Venkman, for example, he had to say things in a certain way.
 That was the focus when we were working on it,” she says.
-“The rule with Slimer was to imagine him as a seven year old boy.
+“The rule with Slimer was to imagine him as a seven-year-old boy.
 That was how you wrote for him.
-They made him their pet and he’s domesticated now like a feral cat….You had to really track those characters.
+They made him their pet, and he’s domesticated now like a feral cat.You had to really track those characters.
 That faithfulness was crucial to its success.”

 “That was the challenge,” Hickey says.
 “But that was also how much we all loved these characters.
 They got stuck in your head.”

-Their first script was for the 1980s series Heathcliff, a cartoon based on the comic strip of the same name which featured the legendary voice of Mel Blanc.
+Their first script was for the 1980s series Heathcliff, a cartoon based on the comic strip of the same name, which featured the legendary voice of Mel Blanc.
 McCoy recalls submitting a script that was “sight gag after sight gag.”
-It went over well and the pair quickly warmed to the idea of writing for animation.
+It went over well, and the pair quickly warmed to the idea of writing for animation.

 “The thing we found we loved about it was that we could direct the episodes in the script,” McCoy explains.
 “It gave us so much control.
 We could call the backgrounds, the sound effects, the camera angles, we could do all of that.”

-Fast forward a couple of years and, after seeing Ghostbusters at the movie theater, McCoy learned that an old acquaintance, J. Michael Straczynski, had just been hired as story editor for a cartoon series based on the film.
+Fast forward a couple of years, and after seeing Ghostbusters at the movie theater, McCoy learned that an old acquaintance, J. Michael Straczynski, had just been hired as story editor for a cartoon series based on the film.

-Straczynski would go on to create Babylon 5, wrote comics for Marvel and DC and penned scripts for Thor, Changeling, and World War Z and many more.
-He had been hired to join original writers Len Janson and Chuck Menville after ABC’s initial order of 13 episodes was suddenly bolstered by a further 65 which would be used for broadcast syndication.
+Straczynski would go on to create Babylon 5, write comics for Marvel and DC, and pen scripts for Thor, World War Z, and many more.
+He had been hired to join original writers Len Janson and Chuck Menville on The Real Ghostbusters after ABC’s initial order of 13 episodes was suddenly bolstered by a further 65 for broadcast syndication.

-Mark Edward Edens, who would go on to develop the iconic X-Men animated series, worked on the show, as did Richard Mueller, Kathryn Drennan, Steve Perry, and Linda Wolverton to name but a few.
-Wolverton would later make history as the first woman to write an animated feature with 1991’s Beauty and the Beast.
+Mark Edward Edens, who later developed the iconic X-Men animated series, worked on the show, as did Richard Mueller, Kathryn Drennan, Steve Perry, and Linda Wolverton, to name but a few.
+Wolverton went on to make history as the first woman to write an animated feature: 1991’s Beauty and the Beast.

 “Nobody was going to pitch a Winston story.
-They were all going to pitch stuff around Venkman,” Hickey adds.”But we remembered that amazing scene in the film where Ernie Hudson and Dan Aykroyd are driving across the Brooklyn Bridge.”
+They were all going to pitch stuff around Venkman,” Hickey explains.”But we remembered that amazing scene in the film where Ernie Hudson and Dan Aykroyd are driving across the Brooklyn Bridge.”